Prince-Obiuto/web-form/README.md

 - User-friendly HTML form for information submission.
 - Backend implemented in **Java** using NanoHTTPD.
 - **MySQL** database integration for storing submitted data.
+- Sends a confirmation email to the user.
 - Redirects users to a confirmation page after successful data submission.

 ## Technologies